ghankerson/origins-conscioussness/intro.md

 same archetypal stages which determined the evolution of consciousness in the life humanity.

+This idea of the individual repeating the stages of growth of the species is an idea Jung took from Friedrich Nietzsche.
+Now all of this is quite abstract, let's try to make it clearer.

 What I think he is saying in this statement is that historically human consciousness went through a series of stages of development.
 The individual in his lifetime passes through these same stages as the species.
 These stages are composed of archetypes - pictoral forms of instincts.
 We see these archetypes in mythology.
 To the extent he can Neumann is trying to survey all of mythology and determines its outlines.
 In theses outlines he sees the stages of the growth of consciousness of the individual and of humanity.

-In this book Neumann tries (to the extent this is even possible) to survey all myth and find a common thread of themes that can be surfaced.

-This idea of the individual repeating the stages of growth of the species is an idea Jung took from Friedrich Nietzsche.
+He is developing a theory.

 ### Stages of the Development of Consciousness
 Passing through each stage, the ego transforms its relationship to the